Raspberry Pi + Wi-Fi USB + RTL SDR (DVBT) Receiver

 Track Aircraft with a Raspberry Pi

 If you’re looking for an interesting project for your old Raspberry Pi, receiving data from aircraft’s flying above you might be something.
-As an added bonus feeding this data to FlightRadar24 or other services will gain you a free subscription.
+If you’re starting from scratch, and you need a low cost receiver, look here.
+As an added bonus feeding ADS-B data to FlightRadar24 or other services will gain you a free subscription.

-You need to position your Pi somewhere high, the DVB-T antenna close to or outside a window, so you probably need a USB Wi-Fi dongle.
+You probably need to position your Pi somewhere high, the DVB-T / 1090 Mhz antenna close to or outside a window, so you might need a USB Wi-Fi dongle.
 Most of them should work out of the box, take care to pick one that draws a minimum of power otherwise it won’t work without a USB hub.
+Alternatively connect the Pi to your ethernet network or router and, if you’re no longer using your rooftop antenna as you’re only streaming, use the existing coax cable and connect the 1090 Mhz antenna instead.

-You can buy an RTL-SDR dongle with Antenna for 10$ and a Wi-Fi dongle for 7$.
+You can buy an RTL-SDR dongle with Antenna for 10$, these are usually dedicated to receiving DVB-T but happen to receive the 1090 Mhz frequency as well.
+A Wi-Fi dongle sells for for 7$.
 Take care to pick a RTL-SDR dongle that supports ADS-B / 1090Mhz!
+The dedicated ADS-B dongles sell for around 20$.

 touch ssh